mrOranger/Docker-Kubernetes/7. Kubernetes Volumes/README.md

 ## Volumes in Kubernetes

-Volumes in Kubernetes are defined in two way: __Volumes__ and __Persistente Volumes__.
+Volumes in Kubernetes are defined in two way: __Volumes__ and __Persistent Volumes__.
 A Volume is a persistence unit attached to a specif Pod.
 When the Pod in destroyed, the attached Volume will be destroyed too.
 However, Persistent Volumes are not attached to a specific Pod, making the file stored inside the Volume persistent and not affected by any configuration's change.

 ## Attached Example